PacketAnglers/atd-avd-l2ls-campus/README.md

 ## STEP #6 - Deploy Configs to your Lab Fabric

-The command below will deploy your configurations to your switches.
-This playbook uses Arista's eAPI & eos_config module to do a config replacement of the switches running_config.
+Use the command below to deploy your configurations to your switches.
+This playbook uses Arista's eAPI & eos_config module to do a config replacement of the switch's running_config.

 ``` bash
 make deploy